Ozzy Osbourne's Tragic Real-Life Story

 Advertisement

-The younger family members who featured in The Osbournes have also had their share of difficulties, possibly related to their following in their father's footsteps when it comes to substance abuse.
+The younger family members who featured in "The Osbournes" have also had their share of difficulties, possibly related to following in their father's footsteps when it comes to risky substance use.
 According to People, Kelly Osbourne first encountered drugs at the tender age of 13, and her intake was so excessive that her mother once committed her to a mental institution for three days in an attempt to scare her sober.
-As UK Rehab notes, her brother Jack Osbourne was also an addict, to the point where he was treated for painkiller addiction when he was only 17.
-Fortunately, both of them managed to clean up their acts.
+Her brother Jack Osbourne also experienced addiction, to the point where he was treated for painkiller addiction when he was only 17.
+Fortunately, both of them managed to achieve sobriety.

 The struggles of his less famous children

-Thanks to the runaway success of The Osbournes, it's easy to forget that Ozzy Osbourne has children who did not routinely feature in the show.
+Thanks to the runaway success of "The Osbournes," it's easy to forget that Ozzy Osbourne has children who did not routinely feature in the show.
 Still, they totally exist, and some of them have had their own share of difficulties.
-Osbourne's eldest son, Louis Osbourne, made the occasional appearance on the reality show, though he's not as well-known as the main foursome of Jack, Kelly, Sharon, and the Prince of Darkness himself.
+Osbourne's eldest son, Louis Osbourne, made the occasional appearance on the reality show, though he's not as well known as the main foursome of Jack, Kelly, Sharon, and the Prince of Darkness himself.
 Louis is actually from the singer's first marriage with Thelma Riley, and according to Birmingham Mail, something of a musician himself.
 However, the son is somewhat less successful than his global superstar father — in fact, the struggling Louis was forced to declare bankruptcy in 2013 when a property crash hit him and his wife hard.

 Advertisement

 Aimee Osbourne is a more elusive figure.
-In an interview with the Independent, the eldest daughter of Sharon and Ozzy says she refused to take part in the reality show but ended up outvoted four to one in the ensuing shouting matches.
+In an interview with the Independent, the eldest daughter of Sharon and Ozzy says she didn't want the family to take part in the reality show but ended up outvoted four to one in the ensuing shouting matches.
 People describes how Aimee (19 when the show first went to air) moved out of the family's house to avoid being filmed, which broke her mother's heart.
 The introverted Aimee spent the following years as the rarely seen, "reclusive" Osbourne, battling depression and later dabbling in acting and music.
 These days, she gets on with her parents quite well, but her relationship with her TV-famous siblings is reportedly still rather strained.

 Ozzy Osbourne's Parkinson's disease reveal